3. Civil society

 Simultaneously one started to understand that labour which can be performed by animals or machines is not really fit for human life.
 In the twentieth century such kind of labour

 became more and more automated.
 Since the Middle Ages, labourers opposed replacement of people by animals or machines, for fear of losing their jobs and their income.
 At short notice, this happened often enough, but on the average, the introduction of machines

 increased the production.
-Not only

-had the profits of the entrepreneurs advanced, but in the long run the general prosperity as well, leading to new employment on a higher human level.
+Not only the profits of the entrepreneurs had advanced, but in the long run the general prosperity as well, leading to new employment at a higher human level.
 This higher level means that labourers in their work realise an important

 amount of freedom and responsibility.
 It requires a labour organization different from the assembly line.

 Both the increasing relevance of associations

 and the specialization of human labour implied a growing professionalization of the labour force, based on specialist schooling.
 Transfer of technical skills, like making and using technical artefacts, finds a natural place in each labour association, but

 for this purpose ever more specialized schools are serving.
 As an association, a school or university is a labour group of teachers and other employees, directed by a master or governing board.
 In class, teachers have authority over their pupils.
 To the disciplinary

 relations between the board and the teachers other norms apply than to those between teachers and their pupils.
 The character of a school, its constitutive law, is its curriculum, an organized plan for teaching and learning.
 Having a curriculum distinguishes

 a school from all other kinds of associations, and different curriculums define different types of schools.
 The curriculum does not always indicate what is actually taught in the school, which, in fact, often deviates from the curriculum.
 Rather, the curriculum

-stipulates what ought to be taught and learned, leaving a more or less large margin of freedom and responsibility for both parties involved.
+stipulates what ought to be taught and learned, leaving a more or less large margin of freedom and responsibility for all parties involved.
 It is a set of values and norms.
 Teachers should be familiar with the curriculum and command its contents.

 They should be trained in exerting the curriculum, with respect to both its contents and the required pedagogic and didactic skills.
-This leads to the formulation of quality norms for public education, according to rules set by the government.
+This leads to the formulation of quality norms for public education, according to rules set by the government, whenever the

 3.3.
 Playing together

 Artists are historically important aesthetic subjects for the transfer of aesthetic experience in a civil society.
 In the twentieth century they experience competition of sport and entertainment.

 Historically seen, the professionalization and specialization of artists is a relatively recent phenomenon of economic differentiation, displaying several mutually connected aspects.
 First, the distinction between a craftsman and an artist corresponds to the

 mutual irreducibility of the technical and the aesthetic relation frame.
 Next one recognizes the difference between, for instance, a painter and a musician, corresponding to various aesthetic character types.
 Third, the emancipation from moral and other restrictions

 illustrate the irreducibility of the aesthetic relation frame to the succeeding frames.
 Finally, there is the emancipation of the public.
 All this reflects the gradual development of aesthetic relations in Western culture as part of the increasing differentiation

 The Middle Ages made no distinction between a craftsman and an artist, between a stone-mason and a sculptor.
 Many-sided artists were involved in the decoration of a city, a church,

 or a monastery.
 Michelangelo Buonarotti was a sculptor as well as a painter and an architect.
 The distinction between an artist and a craftsman emerged in the sixteenth century, when artists took distance from the guilds, uniting in academies, in which artistic

 norms prevailed.
 Whereas the guilds were often organized as productive institutes in cities, the academies were usually connected (if not subjected) to princes, usurping power during the Renaissance.

 These academies distinguished between craft and art, they provided the artists with their identity, but not their freedom.
 Artists were bound to the academies as much as their medieval predecessors to the guilds.
 Both depended on whoever commissioned them

 or favoured them.
 Free artists manifested themselves only later, after the emergence of the trade of art, when also the artists started to become specialists.

-Until the eighteenth century, to enjoy art was a privilege of an élite.
-The Victorian nineteenth century considered entertainment as inferior, something to be avoided or at most tolerated, if surrounded by many kinds of moral admonitions.
+Until the eighteenth century, to enjoy art was a privilege of an elite.
+The Victorian nineteenth century considered entertainment as inferior, something to be avoided or at most tolerated, to be surrounded by many kinds of moral admonitions.

-This is no less true for socialists and liberals than for Christians avoiding the world.
+This is no less true for socialists and liberals than for Christians ‘avoiding the world’.